kadurodrigues/jobs-list/Readme.md

-## List Jobs
+## Jobs List

-This is a particular project for learning Javascript
+This is a particular project for learning Javascript.

-Feel free for help with this project
+Feel free for help with this project!